Air Pollution and its Effect on Bodies of Water

 The World Health Organization has partnered up with the UN Sustainable Energy for All Initiative or SE4ALL to ensure that shifts to cleaner household and health sector energy sources are taken into account in the SE4ALL’s tracking mechanisms of country-level indicators to measure progress toward SDG 7.

-Cleaner air equals better Water Quality
+Cleaner Air Equals Better Water Quality

 European countries, especially Scandanavia, have been researching the effects of air pollution on water quality for several decades.
 In recent years, the United States and Canada joined in on the effort and conducted several research studies.
 Air pollutants with a substantial effect on water quality can be divided into four categories including trace metals, nutrients, toxic organic compounds, and airborne acids.